amphib24/MITM-detection/dns-spoofing-analysis/README.md

 ## Scenario

 &nbsp;&nbsp;&nbsp; This investigation is based off the MITM Detection labs from TryHackMe's SOC 1 learning path.
 The challenge involves locating activity associated with a MITM attack inside a corporate LAN environment.
-The lab provided a gateway IP of 192.168.10.1 which is a router, a domain of corp-login.acme-corp.local, as well as the packet capture (pcap) file.
+The lab provided a gateway IP of `192.168.10.1` which is a router, a domain of `corp-login.acme-corp.local`, as well as the packet capture (pcap) file.

 The investigation is focused on identifying evidence of:
   - ARP Spoofing